 He also talks about a strong personal reason for developing gas sensors as a family member was killed in a gas explosion when he was a kid.

+We also hear more about the challenges in using commercial senors that are intended for lab use and not for field use mounted on a robot.
+He talks about how he implements machine learning to detect gasses that was not meant to be in that particular situation.
 We also get to hear about how you can use different sensors to create a fingerprint of the gases in a situation and how you can use this to great a “heat map” describing what gases are there and at what concentration.
+This can help in determening the risk of an explosion by sensing gas type, consentration and heat.

 He also tells us about the smokebot project that aims to oreduce risks for emergensy personel and to use resourcess mor eficently in an timecritical amergency situation.